-The exhibition States of Winter presents works from the artists’ project Whiteout developed at KulttuuriKauppila Artist in Residency program in Ii, Finland.
-States of Winter is an installation of papercuttings in space which have sprung from the dialog with winter in the surrounding Finnish landscape.
-The papercuttings envisage an imaginary state of water in its different frozen states.
-In Whiteout, white paper cuttings are staged, photographed and filmed in the white winter landscape in Norway, Iceland and Finland.
-Winter has its own value and distinctive relationship with the cultural life of Nordic countries, where cross-border weather changes are taking place.
+States of Winter presents works from the project Whiteout developed in the framework of KulttuuriKauppila Artist- in-Residence program in Ii, Finland.
+It is an installation of paper cuttings in space inspired by Finnish winter landscapes.
+The paper cuttings envisage an imaginary state of water in its different frozen forms.
+In Whiteout, white paper cuttings are staged, photographed and filmed in the white winter landscapes of Norway, Iceland and Finland.
+Winter has its own value and distinctive relationship with the cultural life of Nordic countries, where the weather is constantly changing.